nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `done INDEX`

-> * The index refers to the index number shown in the last person listing.
+> * The index refers to the index number shown in the listing.
 > * The index **must be a positive integer** 1, 2, 3, ...

 ### 2.5	Deleting a task: `delete`